-Nonetheless, she persisted.
+She did not let that stop her, however.
 She co-founded the Mississippi Freedom Democratic Party (MFDP) in 1964, a group formed in response to the all-white delegation that the Mississippi Democratic Party sent to the Democratic National Convention that year.
 The organization’s leaders traveled to Atlantic City to protest the event and demand representation.
 While the MFDP received no real say nominating process, Hamer was given a chance to talk at the convention.
 During the live broadcast, Hamer described the beating she had received in prison and the plight of America’s most marginalized citizens.
 “We serve God by serving our fellow man; kids are suffering from malnutrition.
 People are going to the fields hungry.
 If you are a Christian, we are tired of being mistreated,” Hamer cried as she implored white believers around the country to take action (Cantarow and O’Mally, Moving the Mountain. p.64).
 Even after the 1964 convention, she tirelessly trained others how to register people to vote, canvas neighborhoods, and mobilize people for action.
 She even taught volunteers her favorite spirituals and sang when she was invited to speak at churches.
 “Mrs. Hamer rose majestically to her feet,”wrote Tracy Sugarman, a volunteer and journalist in Mississippi.
 “Her magnificent voice rolled through the chapel as she enlisted the Biblical ranks of martyrs and heroes to summon these folk to the Freedom banner.
 Her mounting, rolling battery of quotations and allusions from the Old and New Testaments stunned the audience with its thunder.”
 Although she passed away in 1977, her passion for gospel justice continues to inspire millions today.

 ONWARD AND UPWARD